by Hilarie Erb

-Retriever Hunting Tests – Each retriever is assessed based on his own merit (as opposed to competing in a field trial where a winner is chosen).
+Retriever Hunting Tests – Each retriever is assessed based on their own merit (as opposed to competing in a field trial where a winner is chosen).
 There are three hunt test levels – Junior, Senior, Master - and titles can be earned at each level.
-Judges score dogs on their natural ability to mark and remember a fall, on their hunting style, perseverance or courage.
-They are also scored on learned abilities such as steadiness, control, response and delivery.
+Judges score dogs on their natural ability to mark and remember a fall, on their hunting style, perseverance, and courage.
+They are also scored on learned abilities such as steadiness, control, response, and delivery.

-Spaniel Field Trials – Spaniels competing in trials will be judged on game-finding ability, steadiness and retrieving.
+Spaniel Field Trials – Spaniels competing in trials will be judged on game-finding ability, steadiness, and retrieving.
 The idea of the trial is to simulate as close as possible to a real day’s shoot.
-The function of the hunting spaniel is to seek, find and flush game in an eager, brisk, quiet manner and when game is shot to mark the fall or direction thereof and retrieve to hand.
+The function of the hunting spaniel is to seek, find, and flush game in an eager, brisk, and quiet manner, and when game is shot, to mark the fall or direction thereof and retrieve to hand.

 Events for Hounds

-Basset Hounds, Beagles, Coonhounds, and Dachshunds use their excellent noses to find rabbits, hares and raccoons, and the Bassets, Beagles, and Coonhounds use their voices to let their owners know that they are on the trail.
+Basset Hounds, Beagles, Coonhounds, and Dachshunds use their excellent noses to find rabbits, hares, and raccoons, and they use their voices to let their owners know that they are on the trail.
 Hounds are determined, independent workers when it comes to their jobs.
-Learn more about these opportunities for Hounds here: Field Events for Hounds
+Learn more about these opportunities for Hounds here: Field Events for Hounds.

-Beagle Field Trials – There are several types of trials for Beagles: Brace, Small Pack and Large Pack Options, Gundog Brace field trials, and hunt tests.
+Beagle Field Trials – There are several types of trials for Beagles: Brace, Small Pack, and Large Pack Options, as well as Gundog Brace field trials and hunt tests.
 Dogs run in packs of two or more to follow a rabbit or hare.
 The goal is to follow the trail of a rabbit or hare, not to harm them.
 Depending on which type of trial, the hounds will be judged on ability to search and explore, to pursue and keep control of a trail, accuracy in trailing, endurance, adaptability to changes in scenting conditions, patience, determination, and more.

 Hilarie Erb is a dog trainer and a member of the AKC GoodDog!
 Helpline team.
 The Helpline offers seven-day-a-week dog telephone training support by a team of professional dog trainers who practice positive reinforcement methods.
-For more information: https://www.akc.org/products-services/akc-gooddog-helpline/
+For more information, visit https://www.akc.org/products-services/akc-gooddog-helpline/